inform-us/requirements_specifications/rules/POM DrEaMing.md

 4.  if the latest 'mobilisation achieved' reading is 'marching on spot (at bedside) 6'then label patient as 'marching on spot'
 5.  if the latest 'mobilisation achieved' reading is 'walking with assistance of 2 or more people 7' or 'walking with assistance of 1 person 8' label patient as 'walking with assistance'
 6.   if the latest 'mobilisation achieved' reading is 'walking independently with gait aid 9 ' or 'walking independently without gait aid 10' label patient as 'walking independently'
-7. If 'mobilisation achieved' has not been completed since 00:01 today, then label patient as 'missing documentation'
+7. If 'mobilisation achieved' has not been completed since 00:00 today, then label patient as 'missing documentation'
 8. If none of the rules matched then label the patient as 'fallthrough'

    *n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
-This is explained to user in ? button.*
+This to be explained to user in ? button.*

 ## NOTE DRAFT BELOW!!!!
 ## SPC Chart: (corresponds to the DrEaMing documentation SPC chart)